Relaxation Recordings

 Self-Hypnosis

 Self-hypnosis is a technique designed to bring about a desired change in feelings or behavior.
-In includes giving ourselves positive messages, known as autosuggestions, while in a deep state of relaxation.
+It includes giving ourselves positive messages, known as autosuggestions, while in a deep state of relaxation.
 It has been found to be effective for insomnia, pain control, muscular tension, anxiety, and fatigue, and can be used to reduce tension in a performance situation.
 For more information about self-hypnosis, click here.

 "Self-Hypnosis Affirmation" (12:02) - Shannon Jones Anstead, Ed.S.